 Safe Space Training

-These trainings are 2-hour session led by two Safe Space trainers, averaging between 8-20 participants, as we find discussion is most useful within that range.
+2-hour sessions led by two Safe Space trainers, averaging between 8-25 participants.
 That said, group sizes do vary; we are flexible.
 So, let us know what you have in mind and we'll work with you.

-Safe Space Training covers quite a bit of ground, and while each session varies depending on the lived experiences of those in attendance, some of the terms/issues we will discuss are as follows:
+Safe Space Training covers quite a bit of ground.
+We utilize a social justice framework, honoring the discomfort that often accompanies such conversations/trainings.
+While each session varies depending on the lived experiences of those in attendance, some of the terms/issues we will discuss are as follows:

 - Gender Identity, Gender Expression, Sexual Orientation, Gender Roles

 If you or your organization are interested in learning more about Safe Space Training or are ready to sign up, click the link above, and a Gender & Sexuality Resource Center intern will promptly respond.
 Thank you for your interest and for helping us create a safe and inclusive campus/community!

 Stand Up! training

 UW-Eau Claire is dedicated to addressing and promoting a cultural shift in the norms associated with sexual assault, dating violence, and stalking within our campus community.
 Along with fostering dialogue among campus constituencies and raising awareness through collaborative events and resources, the Bystander Intervention Training for Sexual Assault explores and educates participants on a variety of issues.

 If you sign up for Stand Up! bystander training, you can expect a 2.5 hour session led by two GSRC facilitators.
 These sessions average 1-30 participants, though group sizes vary and we will accommodate requests as needed.